-If you want to avoid the deadly and costly consequences of hurricanes, you have to be prepared.
+If you want to avoid the deadly and costly consequences of hurricanes, you have to be ready.

 Hurricanes are massive tropical cyclones that form over the Atlantic Ocean and Eastern North Pacific.
-When these storms form over the Western North Pacific, they're dubbed as typhoons.
-Whichever name you call them, these rapidly rotating weather systems bring torrential rain and strong winds, which often result in damage to property, flooding, and storm surges.
+When these storms form over the Western North Pacific, they’re dubbed typhoons.
+Whatever name you call them, these rapidly rotating weather systems bring torrential rain and strong winds, which often result in flooding, storm surges, and damage to property.

 But how are hurricanes formed?

-The US experiences at least 3 hurricanes a year, 40% of which hit the state of Florida.
-They also affect other states around the Gulf and East Coasts, especially during the months of June to November, with the month of September being the most active.
+The US experiences at least 3 hurricanes a year, 40% of which hit Florida.
+They also affect other states around the Gulf and East Coasts, especially from June to November, with September being the most active.
 Meteorologists call this period the Atlantic Hurricane Season.

 How Are Hurricanes Categorized?